pBxr/TagTool_WiZArd/README.md

 - TDM-GCC 9.2.0 32/64bit
 - Tested with following IDE: Embarcadero Dev-C++ 6.3.
 If using Embarcadero Dev-C++ 6.3 add "`-std=c++17`" in Project Options -> Parameter s -> C++ compilers.
 - Tested with pandoc version 2.16.2.
 Other versions may cause problems.

+## How to run

+After compiling the binary (tagtool_v1-2-1.exe) open a terminal and run "tagtool_v1-2-1.exe" either with the parameter "--help" to get further informations or together with the name of the file you want to process.
+Be sure not to ommit the `.html`-ending of the file you want to process.
+Be sure that all necessary files are saved in the *same folder* together with the `.exe` file, i. e.
+- 01_MetadataValueList.csv
+- 02_AuthorYearList.csv
+- 03_ImageCreditList.csv
+- 04_ToSearchAndReplaceList.csv
+- article.html
+- tagtool_v1-2-1.exe
+- \resources
+For preparing the `.csv` files see "--help" function.